 You do have a business plan, don’t you?
-When you prepare your 2024 business plan, do you consider multiple possible futures for your organisation?
-Evaluating best-case, worst-case and most-likely scenarios can be a valuable tool in deciding what to do.
+When you prepare your 2025 business plan, do you consider multiple possible futures for your organisation?
+Evaluating best-case, worst-case and most-likely scenarios can be valuable in deciding what to do.
 Make the best-case happen and avoid or mitigate the effects of the worst-case.
-Calxa has several tools to help with scenario building for your 2024 Business Plan.
+Calxa has several tools to help with scenario building for your 2025 Business Plan.

 Scenario Building Process